MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 ## Exercise 8 – Edit Project Outcome form

-In this exercise, you will configure the default form for the Project  Outcome table form.
+In this exercise, you will configure the default form for the Project Outcome table.

 ### Task 8.1 – Configure main form